 Event catering is a high-risk activity with potential for food poisoning.
 Food handlers must be trained to a level appropriate to their work.
-It is recommended that any person who handles, prepares or cooks high-risk food have a Level 2 Certificate in food hygiene.
-Several organisations provide these courses e.g. the Royal Society of Health (Tel: 020 3177 1600 or email: info@rsph.org.uk) and the Chartered Institute of Environmental Health (Tel: 020 7928 6006).
+It is recommended that any person who handles, prepares or cooks high-risk food have a Level 2 Certificate in food safety and catering.
+Managers should have Level 3.
+Several organisations approve these courses e.g. the Royal Society of Health info@rsph.org.uk and the Chartered Institute of Environmental Health www.CIEH.org.uk or search online.